Cornwall Good Seafood Guide logo

 Tangle nets used to target monk and turbot have a minimum mesh size of 220mm (10.5”).

-A recent law has tightened up control of tangle net fishing on the shelf edge which should reduce risks to monkfish stocks.
+A law has tightened up control of tangle net fishing on the shelf edge which should reduce risks to monkfish stocks.
 Regulation EU227/2013 ‘In light of advice from STECF, fishing with gillnets and entangling nets in ICES divisions IIIa, VIa, VIb, VIIb, VIIc, VIIj and VIIk and ICES sub-areas VIII, IX, X and XII east of 27° W in waters with a charted depth of more than 200 metres but less than 600 metres should only be allowed under certain conditions that provide protection for biologically sensitive deep-sea species.

 Monkfish are subject to significant fishing mortality before attaining full maturity, and the majority of the anglerfish catch consists of young fish.
 Research surveys have shown an apparent increase in smaller fish on fishing grounds.
 Unreported landings in some fisheries in this area are thought to be substantial and there are indications that discarding has increased in recent years – this will be controlled through the reformed CFP and discard ban.